 Our digital work is guided by a content-first strategy.
 With the launch of a new college website in August 2018, the college’s web presence has evolved to serve the modern information and experience needs of our online audiences.
 Our office’s digital communications team, led by Caroline Deveau, can provide strategic guidance and best practices on web content strategy and making the most of our new WordPress design and its flexible templates and components.
 On our redesign blog, you can learn more about the process by which we selected WordPress and progressed through the redesign process as a community over the last year.

-We’ll be working with individual departments and programs to transition their websites into the design and CMS throughout the academic year 2018-19.
+We’ll be working with individual departments and programs to transition their websites into the design and CMS.
 If you’d like more information, or if you’re ready to begin the consultation process to migrate your website, please be in touch with Caroline or Web Services Manager Ellen Buckhorn.

 Social media and its integration with media relations, marketing, and web strategy, factor hugely into our office’s work and focus.
 Please visit our Social Media section to find out more.

 Videography and Multimedia